This page was updated on November 18, 2020.

-The Nature Conservancy is working to re-write this story.
+The Nature Conservancy is working to re-write this story throughout our coastal watershed.
 We’ve launched an exciting initiative aimed at removing barriers, replacing problematic culverts, and reconnecting New Hampshire’s rivers to our bays and oceans.
 Our first project—a collaboration with the town of Newmarket to fix the tidal culvert on Bay Road—was also the first of its kind around Great Bay designed to help habitat adapt and improve road infrastructure with rising sea levels in mind.
 Our efforts are a model for many more to come.
 The project allows eels and other aquatic creatures, as well as small mammals, to move safely beneath the road to reach critical habitat, while providing safer passage for people traveling this scenic stretch of roadway.

 With rising sea levels, more intense storms and increased surface water runoff, the Lubberland Creek tidal culvert could not pass water adequately between the creek and the nearby salt marsh.
 That created a road block for creatures like the glass eel, and other aquatic species that move from the Great Bay Estuary upstream to freshwater habitat.
 In heavy rain events, the culvert would overflow, flooding and washing out the road.